rnaveensrinivas/git/README.md

 ---

 ### Push to Colleague
-- Pushing to a colleague’s repository:
+- Pushing to a colleague's repository:
 ```bash
 git push mary my-feature
 ```
-- Sends your `my-feature` branch to Mary’s remote repository.
+- Sends your `my-feature` branch to Mary's remote repository.

 ### Caution with Pushing
 - Avoid creating unnecessary branches on the remote repository: